2006-2018 Paul Tisdale

 Biographical Text

-Later on, Tisdale was handed a route into coaching thanks to a new programme at the University of Bath and he prolonged his playing career on a part-time basis at Yeovil Town.
-Unfortunately, a back injury eventually forced him to hang up his boots, paving the way for him to carve out a career in management.
-Prior to returning to Exeter, he guided Team Bath to four promotions in seven seasons and also gained an appointment as team coach to the England Universities side which won the British Universities championship in 2006.
+After leaving Bristol City later that year, he played a summer season for Helsinki-based side Finnpa prior to landing a one-year deal with Greek side Panionios where he took part in a run to the latter stages of the UEFA Cup.
+Paul was then handed a route into coaching thanks to a new programme at the University of Bath whilst prolonging his own playing career on a part-time basis at Yeovil Town.
+Later, when a back injury forced him to hang up his boots, he managed Team Bath - a club associated with the university - to four promotions in seven seasons and also took on the role of coach to the England Universities side which won the British Universities championship in 2006.

 Comments